‘CHINA C’ - Omoda 5 Independent New Review (Ref:1609/14149)

 Inside, where everything is of surprisingly high quality for a mainstream brand, there's a high-mounted 10.25-inch infotainment screen.
 And a digital instrument cluster of the same size built into a single wide panel mounted on top of the dashboard.
 You're going to need to like smudge-worthy gloss black-trimmed panelling, but everything is decently screwed together and the things you interact with regularly are soft to the touch.
 Plus there's adjustable ambient lighting that varies itself with the selected drive mode.

 Despite the gently sloping rear roofline, there's plenty of headroom in the back, even with a sunroof fitted.
 And decent leg room for six-footers too.
-Out back, there's a 378-litre boot, though that falls to just 292-litres in the EV version (basically supermini-sized).
+Out back, there's a 380-litre boot with both versions.
 The trunk area lacks bag hooks but gets a low loading lip, so it's easier to slide heavy items in.

 Market and Model

 Unlike its Chinese counterpart BYD, Omoda isn't immediately trying to match prices against the established players in this segment.
-The Omoda 5 petrol model in base 'Comfort' form costs £24,000, with a further £3,000 required for the plusher 'Noble' version with all its red exterior coloured trim elements.
-Expect the E5 EV variant to start at around £33,500.
+The Omoda 5 petrol model in base 'Comfort' form costs from just over £25,000, with a further £1,800 required for the plusher 'Noble' version.
+Expect the E5 EV variant to start at around £33,000, with 'Noble' trim another £1,500.

 You might expect a new largely-EV brand to be selling online, with agency models and subscription services.
-But no: Omoda will be selling its cars here via traditional dealerships, with 50 open at launch and double that number by the end of 2024.
+But no: Omoda will be selling its cars here via traditional dealerships, with 72 open at the time of this test.
 They cover most major UK centres and you can find your nearest one by going to omodauk.com.
 The brand has lent heavily on advice from its partner Jaguar Land Rover for its launch into the UK; Omoda parent company Chery handles local Chinese production of the Evoque, the Discovery Sport and Jaguar's XF and XE models for that Far Eastern market.

 Cost of Ownership